 Another iconic Thai dish, often made with pork, can easily be made vegan.
 Using crumbled tofu, special seasoning that includes a fine mixture of soy sauce, vegan fish sauce (if you have it), coconut sugar and of course, Holy Basil, this dish is as close to the real deal you can get.

-It is a particularly spicy Thai dish, so if you’re sensitive to spicy food, leave out the bird’s eye chillies.
+It is a particularly spicy Thai dish, so if you’re sensitive to spicy food, leave out the bird’s eye chillies or check these chili alternatives.
 Alternatively, replace with normal green chillies.
 Try our Thai Basil Tofu Stir Fry.

 It's a common misconception that Thai Red Curry is the spiciest Thai curry.
 This curry is actually a bit sweet as well as spicy!